blaenk/blaenk.github.io/provider/notes/rust.markdown

 # Move Semantics

+Move semantics in Rust is different from [C++11 move semantics].
+In Rust, the "move" refers to moving ownership.
 Rust performs a shallow copy for parameter passing, assignment, and returning from functions.
-Performing such a shallow copy is treated by Rust as "moving ownership" of the value, so that the original source location can no longer be used unless it is reinitialized:
+Performing such a shallow copy is treated by Rust as "moving ownership" of the value, so that the original source location can no longer be used unless it is reinitialized.
+A move can be avoided by cloning:

+[C++11 move semantics]: /notes/cpp#move-semantics

 ``` rust
 let mut xs = Nil;